 25 Oct The key to event success in Austin, TX: Projection mapping

-GigRent founder Jordan Goodfellow describes project mapping as one of the best ways to elevate your event planning.
+GigRent provided projection mapping for the Sam Adams Air & Apres tour and The Super Bowl in Atlanta.
+GigRent founder Jordan Goodfellow describes project mapping as one of the best ways to elevate your event planning:

-“I just think it looks super cool when you’re projecting on snow or projecting on a medium that is not normal, is not something that people are used to seeing projection on.
+“The most awesome visual effect?
+I’m really partial to when our projectors were used for the Samuel Adams Ski Events last year in 2018.
+I think it looks super cool when you’re projecting on snow or projecting on a medium that is not “normal,” is not something that people are used to seeing a projection on.
 It’s a white surface.
 It may as well be a projection screen.
-But I would say that those are some of the coolest visuals and I would love to see us do more around that sort of an event or an opportunity.
-‘Cause I think there’s even more, whether it’s with person tracking, whether it’s with utilizing the projection to actually create not just a visual, but a visual that interacts with the people that are either in the crowd or the people that are jumping.”
+I would say that those are some of the coolest visuals and I would love to see us do more around that sort of an event or an opportunity.
+Whether it’s with person tracking, or utilizing the projection to create a visual that interacts with the people that are either in the crowd or the people that are jumping.”